SPACEPITCH/SP-Woocommerce-Plugin/README.md

 To start accepting payments with SecPaid, follow these steps:

-1. **Create a SecPaid Account**: Visit [SecPaid.com](https://secpaid.com) and sign up for an account
+1. **Create a SecPaid Account**: Visit [SecPaid.com](https://app.secpaid.com) and sign up for an account
-2. **Login to Your Dashboard**: Access your merchant dashboard at [dashboard.secpaid.com](https://dashboard.secpaid.com)
+2. **Login to Your Dashboard**: Access your merchant dashboard at [app.secpaid.com/settings](https://app.secpaid.com)
 3. **Retrieve Your API Key**: Navigate to Settings → API Keys and copy your API key
-4. **Set Your Callback URL**: Configure your callback URL in the SecPaid dashboard to: `https://your-site.com/wc-api/SecPaid/`
+4. **Set Your Callback URL**: Configure your callback URL in the SecPaid dashboard to: https://your-webshop.com/wc-api/secpaid-callback
-5. **Configure Payment Endpoint**: Set your payment endpoint to receive transaction notifications
+5. **Configure Payment Endpoint**: Set your payment endpoint to receive transaction notifications: https://your-webshop.com/wp-json/secpaid/v1/webhook

 > **Important**: Keep your API keys secure and never share them publicly!
 <img width="623" alt="Screenshot 2025-03-12 at 20 17 44" src="https://github.com/user-attachments/assets/78e17f71-13f4-44ee-b1c5-2fc7942924f2" />